QuantEcon/lecture-source-py/source/rst/about_py.rst

 Networks and Graphs
 --------------------

-Python has many libraries for studying graphs
+Python has many libraries for studying graphs.

 .. index::
     single: NetworkX